alhertz/alhertz.github.io/_posts/2014-02-25-styling-file-input.md

 I'm using [Font Awesome](http://fontawesome.io) for the camera icon if you couldn't tell by looking at the code and I'm not sure how well it will work with other icon fonts but I have a feeling the approach should be similar for other ones like [Entypo](http://www.entypo.com/).
 [Symbol Set](http://symbolset.com/) I know is a bit different but not much.
 It actually requires a bit less code which is nice.
 The only important thing to remember is the power of the :before and :after pseudo-selectors.
 They dope.

-Feel free to post any thoughts, questions, critique, etc. Thanks for reading.
+Feel free to <a href="http://twitter.com/alhertz">share any thoughts, questions, critique, etc</a>.
+Thanks for reading.